Skip to main content

 Practice with cognates firstMany English words have Spanish cousins, start with words you can already guesshospital, animal, música, importante, problema, these are instant vocabulary wins.

-Master Basic Spanish Words with Flashcards
+Master Basic Spanish with Free AI Flashcards

 Study with Free Flashcards